Meet Our 2024-25 Team!

 leslie@francophoneschool.org

-I have lived in East Oakland for majority of my life.
-I attended Oakland public schools for my primary education and went on to UC Santa Cruz for some of my secondary education.
-I am a new face that will be joining Francophone this year.
-This will be my third year working in the educational field and I will be at the upper campus assisting with BASC.
-As someone who grew up being part of after school programs, I know how important it is for students to have additional support outside of regular school hours, whether is be social-emotional or academic help.
-I’m a creative individual who is eager to collaborate with my colleagues and also very excited to be a part of this new community.
-Can’t wait to create fun long-lasting memories with the students!
+Leslie has lived in East Oakland for the majority of her life.
+She attended Oakland public schools for her primary education and went on to UC Santa Cruz for some of her secondary education.
+She is a new face joining Francophone this year and fills many roles confidently.
+This will her third year working in the educational field.
+She works at the upper campus in the BASC program.
+As someone who grew up being part of after school programs, Leslie knows how important it is for students to have additional support outside of regular school hours, whether it is social-emotional or academic help.
+Leslie is a creative individual who is eager to collaborate with her colleagues and very excited to be a part of this new community.
+She can’t wait to create fun long-lasting memories with the students!

 Abigail Cardona— BASC Instructor